brownie batter marshmallows;

 Instructions

-- Beat mixture on high speed until white, thick, and nearly tripled in volume.
+• Beat mixture on high speed until white, thick, and doubled in volume.
 This should take approximately 6-8 minutes in a stand mixer, and roughly 10 minutes with a hand mixer.

 dusting powder;

-- Cut into desired sizes, I like to trim the edges, and then cut into 5 columns, Cut each column into squares, makes roughly 25.
-Or cut into mini sizes, or cut out with sharp edged cookie cutters.
+• Cut marshmallows to desired size.
+I like to trim the edges, and then cut into 5 columns.
+Cut each column into squares, makes roughly 25.
+Or cut into mini sizes, or cut out with sharp-edged cookie cutters.
 Brush each individual marshmallow with the sugar mixture on all sides to prevent sticking.

-- Eat by themselves, or toast with graham crackers for s'mores, or fold into rice krispie treats.
+• Eat straight up, or toast with graham crackers for s'mores, or fold into rice krispie treats.
 Enjoy!